Search by Keyword

 Then remembering it - that was the trick," Paul continues in his book "The Lyrics."
 "And in order to remember it, we had to write something memorable.
 You know, if we were writing something that was too clever or too this or that, we probably weren't going to remember it.
 I always found that by the time I'd got home in the evening and had a drink, I'd completely forgotten it.
 'Oh sh*t,' I would think.
 'Well, he'll remember it.
 But what if he's also had a drink and we've both forgotten it?'
 But in the morning, I'd wake up singing it.
 It would be there, fresh as a daisy.
 So we had the lyrics for 'Eight Days A Week,' and now I'd reinforced them in my brain, and by the time we came to the session, John and I could play it on acoustic guitars for George, Ringo, George Martin, and the engineer...within twenty minutes we'd all learnt it."

-As for the time of writing, journalist Larry Kane gives us a hint in his book "Ticket To Ride" via his recollection of an airline flight with The Beatles during their first extensive US tour.
+As for the time of writing, journalist Larry Kane gives us a bit of a hint in his book "Ticket To Ride" via his recollection of an airline flight with The Beatles during their first extensive US tour.
 "On a flight from Dallas to New York, I managed to overhear a bit of musical history.
 As three of The Beatles worked on guitar, Ringo tapped his knees and all four sang as they tested the tune for a song that would later become 'Eight Days A Week.'
 On the plane, they were just humming the song and jamming with each other...When I've heard it over the years, I've always been reminded of that moment.

 This quote from Larry Kane establishes that the song had already been written by September 19th, 1964 when that flight took place.
 And since we know that the song was written at Lennon's Kenwood home just before the tour began, but probably didn't exist at the time of their August 14th, 1964 recording session at EMI, the time of writing falls between August 15th and 18th, 1964.